Make sure to have a working data connection on your phone

 - Tap Settings > Notifications.

-In this menu, you have options for Message Notifications, Group Notifications, and Broadcast Notifications.
+In this menu, you have options for Message Notifications and Group Notifications.
 Adjust the settings to your liking.

-Are messages still taking too long to reach your phone?
+If messages are still taking too long to reach your phone

 We recommend that you: